JamesPartaker/jamespartaker.github.io/projects/elemon.md

 #### The Game Engine

 [Cocos2d-x](http://www.cocos2d-x.org/) is a solid 2D game engine that is being used by some popular iOS games.
 It's based on the iOS engine cocos2d, but written in C++.
 With its ability to compile cross-platform to iOS, android and other mobile platforms it was a no-brainer.
-To add to that, it doesn't have any licensing costs, this was a huge benefit when compared to other game engines that can take a percentage of revenue or have a hefty upfront fee.
+To add to that, it doesn't have any licensing costs; this was a huge benefit when compared to other game engines that can take a percentage of revenue or have a hefty upfront fee.

 #### Building a pathfinding system